 If you have been arrested for driving while intoxicated (DWI) in Texas, you probably have questions.
 Facing criminal charges can be a frightening experience, especially if you have never been in trouble with the law, so it is highly recommended that you seek counsel from a Fort Worth criminal defense lawyer at the Law Office of A. Oliver Hassibi as soon as you have been arrested.
 In doing so, you can ensure that your rights are protected throughout every step of the process.
-Your initial consultation is free when you contact the firm today at (817) 953-2663 or fill out an evaluation form online!

 Most people do not realize that they have the right to say no to field sobriety testing, which may include coordination tests like the walk and turn or the one-leg stand.
 These tests are designed to test a driver's cognitive and physical abilities – since poor performance could indicate impairment – but the truth is that they are highly subjective.
 They are not backed by scientific evidence, which means that it is up to the officer to determine whether or not a driver's poor performance is the result of intoxication.

 If you have been pulled over for suspected drunk driving, it is your right to decline participation in any sort of field sobriety testing; however, this does not include chemical testing (i.e. breath, blood or urine test).
 Per the state's implied consent law, you cannot refuse to take a blood, breath or urine test without knowingly accepting the consequences.
 If you refuse to take a chemical test at a law enforcement officer's request, your license could be automatically suspended for 180 days.

 Can I Challenge the Suspension of My Driver's License?